jankaspar/ts-discriminated-union/doc/types-explained.md

-# Advanced type checks in typescript
-... aneb how to simulate discriminated unions in typescript including exhaustive match.
+# Experimenting With typescript (simulating discriminated unions including exhaustive match)

 Discriminated unions are well known from more functional languages like haskel, ML, F# You can think of them as enums on steroids, typesafe way of expresing various exclusive options.